Skip to main content

 Qualifications

-Applicants must be graduates of an ACPE-accredited pharmacy program and have completed a PharmD or equivalent combination of education and clinical experience.
-Applicants must have a minimum GPA of 3.1 on a 4-point scale.
-For PGY2 residency, applicants must have completed or be on track to complete an ASHP-accredited PGY1 residency.
-Residents must be eligible to work in the U.S. (UUH does not sponsor visas).
-Residents must be eligible for Utah licensure and are expected to obtain temporary licensure at least 2 weeks prior to starting the residency year and be fully licensed as a pharmacist by the Department of Professional Licensing (DOPL) in Utah by September 30th of the program year.
+Applicants must be graduates of an ACPE-accredited college of pharmacy and have completed a PharmD or equivalent experience.
+For PGY2 residency, applicants must be on track for graduation from an ASHP-accredited PGY1 residency.
+Residents must be eligible to work in the the state of Utah.
+Residents must be eligible for Utah pharmacist licensure and are expected to obtain temporary Utah licensure by 2 weeks prior to starting the residency year and be fully licensed as a pharmacist in Utah within 90 days of starting the program.

 Recruitment and Selection